 - Designing and implementing an overall risk management process for the organisation, which includes an analysis of the financial impact on the company when risks occur

 - Performing a risk assessment: Analysing current risks and identifying potential risks that are affecting the company

 - Performing a risk evaluation: Evaluating the company’s previous handling of risks, and comparing potential risks with criteria set out by the company such as costs and legal requirements

 - Establishing the level of risk the company are willing to take

 - Preparing risk management and insurance budgets

 - Risk reporting tailored to the relevant audience.
-So, educating the board of directors in the most significant risks to the business; ensuring business heads understand the risks that might affect their departments; ensuring individuals understand their own accountability for individual risks
+(Educating the board of directors about the most significant risks to the business; ensuring business heads understand the risks that might affect their departments; ensuring individuals understand their own accountability for individual risks)

 - Explaining the external risk posed by corporate governance to stakeholders